Accessibility statement

 We have listed parts of the site which we know are not fully accessible:

-- our online payments system, E-Store, (supplied by Civica), is not fully accessible
+• our online payments system, E-Store, (by Civica), is not fully accessible

-Some of our services are provided by third party software companies.
-We have asked them to provide evidence of the current levels of accessibility for each of their products.
+Some of our services are delivered by third party software companies.
+We have asked them to give evidence of the current levels of accessibility for each of their products.

 Planning and Building Control applications

-Online Planning and Building Control applications are provided by Idox's Public Access product.
+Online Planning and Building Control applications are on Idox's Public Access product.

 Our version of Idox Public Access is currently WCAG 2.1 AA compliant.